Whatsapp Icon

 Hormone Replacement Therapy

-If your pituitary gland's hormone production was affected by the tumor or its treatment, you might need hormone replacement therapy.
+If your pituitary gland's hormone production is affected by the tumor or its treatment, you might need hormone replacement therapy.
 This could involve taking one or more hormones to replace those your body can no longer produce in the right amounts.
 Regular monitoring will help adjust these medications to the right dose for your needs.

 Managing Side Effects